 Time: 10-15 minutes

 Students have to think of one single question about a certain topic.
 For example, if you’re studying about holidays, they could use any of the following discussion questions:

 “What do you think about Valentine’s Day?”

-Give students a topic and have each student make one interesting question about it.
+Give students a topic and have each student make one interesting, good question about it.
 Give them examples of boring questions.

-Each student talks to 10+ students, using the same question.
+Each student talks to 10+ students, using the same discussion question for each one.
 They quickly write down answers with 1-2 words.